leonpaps/my-github-pulls-button/readme.md

 ### Licence:
 This code is available under the _don't be a dick licence_

 It is an original work.
-Read it, play with it and lear from it.
+Read it, play with it and learn from it.

 You are free to share it, modify it and even take credit for it, but that would a dick move.